lencap/vm/README.md

 - Constructive comments and suggestions are always welcome

 ## Prerequisites
 * Virtual machines created and managed by this utility __must__ be based on OVA files created by using repo https://github.com/lencap/osimages.
-Run `vm imgpack` for some information on how to do that.
+Run `vm imgpack` for more information on how to do that.
 * Tested on macOS v10.15.4 with VirtualBox v6.1.6

 ## Provisioning VMs